priyanshux/FPL-Predictor/README.md

 Having a terrible season till now, and hence the need of this. <br><br>

 Feel free if you wish to contribute to it.
-It's about to begin!
+It's about to begin!<br><br>

+Updates:<br>
+bootstrap-static added as per 30-12-2019<br>
+gameweek-live jsons fetched from gw 01 to gw 20.
+Christmas break now!